MAA-98/debloat_mac/README.md

 ./setup_mac.sh
 ```

-The script will automatically restart and hence run `.zshrc`, which notices zsh plugins are missing and clones them from git.
+The script will automatically restart and hence run `.zshrc`, which notices zsh plugins are missing and clones them from official git repos.